 Include Names in Decor

 Legos, Batman, and sports decor can easily become the theme of a shared brothers room.
 But just because you have two boys in one room doesn’t mean they’ll want the exact same things.
-Use these tips to design a well-decorated, storage-friendly bedroom that keeps your boys happy!
+Use these shared bedroom design tips to create a well-decorated, storage-friendly space that keeps your boys happy!

 Choose an Easy Theme